agerencher/gamedesign/TechSpec.md

 - lives: int - Number of lives remaining.
 - isGameOver: boolean - Indicates if the game is over (player crashed or quit).
 - player: Skier - Instance of the player character (skier).
-  obstacles: List<Obstacle> - List of obstacles in the current run (trees, rocks, NPC skiers).
-- coins: List<Coin> - Coins scattered across the slope for the player to collect.
 - terrain: Terrain - Object that represents the mountain terrain (slopes, jumps, paths).
 - timeElapsed: float - Total time spent in the current run.
 - isPaused: boolean - Indicates if the game is paused.